-Short-term anticoagulant treatment for acute deep-vein thrombosis (DVT) or pulmonary embolism (PE) effectively reduces the risk of recurrent disease during the first 6 to 12 months of therapy.
-Continued anticoagulation is often not instituted because of the perception among physicians that the risk of major bleeding will outweigh the risk of new venous thrombotic episodes.
+Short-term anticoagulant treatment for acute DVT or pulmonary embolism (PE) effectively reduces the risk of recurrent disease during the first 6 to 12 months of therapy.
+Continued anticoagulation often is not instituted because of the perception among physicians that the risk of major bleeding will outweigh the risk of new venous thrombotic episodes.

-Benefit-risk analysis using the randomized EINSTEIN-EXTENSION trial, which compared continued rivaroxaban versus placebo in 1197 patients with symptomatic DVT or PE who had completed 6-12 months of anticoagulation and in whom physicians had equipoise with respect to the need for continued anticoagulation.
-One-year Kaplan-Meier rates and rate differences of recurrent venous thromboembolism (VTE) and major bleeding were calculated.
-Benefits and risks were assessed using rate differences scaled to a population size of 10000 patients treated for 1 year.
+The authors performed a benefit-risk analysis by using the randomized EINSTEIN-Extension trial, which compared continued rivaroxaban with placebo in 1,197 patients with symptomatic DVT or PE who had completed 6 to 12 months of anticoagulation and in whom physicians had equipoise with respect to the need for continued anticoagulation.
+One-year Kaplan-Meier rates and rate differences of recurrent VTE and major bleeding were calculated.
+Benefits and risks were assessed using rate differences scaled to a population size of 10,000 patients treated for 1 year.

-Recurrent VTE occurred in 8 (3.0%) rivaroxaban recipients and 42 (9.6%) placebo patients.
-In a population of 10000 patients treated for 1 year, rivaroxaban treatment would have resulted in 665 (95% CI 246-1084) fewer recurrent VTEs than placebo (number needed to treat=15).
-Major bleeding occurred in 4 (0.7%) and 0 patients, respectively.
-Rivaroxaban treatment would have resulted in 68 (95% CI 2-134) more major bleeding events than placebo (number needed to harm=147).
-Kaplan–Meier analysis showed early recurrent VTE reduction with rivaroxaban that continued to improve throughout treatment; major bleeding increased gradually, plateauing at ±100 days.
+Recurrent VTE occurred in eight recipients of rivaroxaban and 42 patients receiving placebo.
+In a population of 10,000 patients treated for 1 year, rivaroxaban treatment would have resulted in 665 (95% CI, 246-1,084) fewer recurrent VTEs than would placebo (number needed to treat = 15).
+Major bleeding occurred in four (0.7%) and zero patients, respectively.
+Rivaroxaban treatment would have resulted in 68 (95% CI, 2-134) more major bleeding events than would placebo (number needed to harm = 147).
+Kaplan-Meier analysis showed early recurrent VTE reduction with rivaroxaban that continued to improve throughout treatment; major bleeding increased gradually, plateauing at approximately 100 days.